wardi/jsonsquared/README.md

 ]
 ```

-Empty lists are used to break up nested lists without adding
+Empty lists are used to break up nested lists when not adding
 elements in between.
 Choose a delimiter more visible than a comma
 for lists containing only lists to help make nesting clearer.